-The Reds' young reliever has been pretty successful keeping batters off base with a low WHIP of 0.93.
-Despite the sub-1.00 mark, the five long balls have been part of what's gotten to the Dominican reliever.
+The young reliever has been successful keeping batters off base with a low WHIP of 0.93, but he's also given up five long balls.
 The velocity is high, a good indicator that Peralta's stats, specifically strikeouts, should improve as he continues to get experience in the majors.

 |Last 7 Games|